 If you walk into a gym you're more than like to see different athletes pull out things from their gym bags that make it look more like a first aid kit—gauze, compression bands, medical tape, ice packs and more.
 And while you may be surrounded by weights and machines and not surgical equipment, it's important to keep in mind that along with training comes the risk of injury.

+What's the most common cause of injury?
 The most common cause of a sports injury is from training too much.
 Sounds too simple, right?
 It's not.
 Overtraining can put unnecessary pressure on your muscles, ligaments, and tendons, causing serious pain and delaying or even derailing your training.

 What are the most common sports injuries?